History of the Southern United States

 Selma to Montgomery marchers demonstrating for the right to vote in 1965, including Ralph Abernathy, James Reeb, Martin Luther King Jr., Coretta Scott King, and three of Abernathy's children, arrive in Montgomery.

 Human occupation of the Southern United States began thousands of years ago with Paleo-Indian peoples, the first inhabitants of what would become this distinctive American region.
 By the time Europeans arrived in the 15th century, the region was inhabited by the Mississippian people.
 European history in the region would begin with the earliest days of the exploration.
 Spain, France, and especially England explored and claimed parts of the region.

 Starting in the 17th century, the history of the Southern United States developed unique characteristics that came from its economy based primarily on plantation agriculture and the ubiquitous and prevalent institution of slavery.
 Millions of enslaved Africans were imported to the United States primarily but not exclusively for forced labor in the south.
 While the great majority of Whites did not own slaves, slavery was nevertheless the foundation of the region's economy and social order.
 Questions of Southern slavery directly impacted the struggle for American independence throughout the South and gave the region additional power in Congress.

-As industrial technologies including the cotton gin made slavery even more profitable, Southern states refused to ban slavery- perpetuating the division of the United States between free and slave states.
+As industrial technologies including the cotton gin made slavery even more profitable, Southern states refused to ban slavery, perpetuating the division of the United States between free and slave states.
 Abraham Lincoln's election in 1860 caused South Carolina to secede which was soon followed by all other states in the region with the exception of the 'border states'.
 The breakaway states formed the Confederate States of America.
 Lincoln's Emancipation Proclamation brought freedom to Black slaves living in rebellious areas as soon as the US Army arrived.
 With a smaller economy, smaller population and (in some cases) widespread dissent among its white population the Confederate States of America was unable to carry on a protracted struggle with the national government.
-The 13th and 14th amendments gave freedom, citizenship and civil rights to Black Americans all across the United States.
-The 15th Amendment and Radical reconstruction laws gave Black men the vote, and for a few years they shared power in the South, despite violent attacks by the Ku Klux Klan.
+The Thirteenth and Fourteenth amendments gave freedom, citizenship and civil rights to Black Americans all across the United States.
+The Fifteenth Amendment and Radical reconstruction laws gave Black men the vote, and for a few years they shared power in the South, despite violent attacks by the Ku Klux Klan.
 Reconstruction attempted to uplift the former enslaved but this crusade was abandoned in the Compromise of 1877 and Conservative white Southerners calling themselves Redeemers took control.
 Even though the Ku Klux Klan was suppressed new White Supremacist organizations continued to terrorize Black Americans.